lbl-srg/obc/specification/source/verification.rst

 This package provides blocks that convert common units to SI units, and from SI units to units that are commonly used in the HVAC community.

-[todo: This package needs to be implemented.
+[todo: This package is currently being developed.
 As there will be many blocks, it should be generated from a json file using code in Buildings/Resources/src/Controls]